enotspe/fortinet-2-elasticsearch/README.md

 ### Plataform

 One of the benefits of FortiDragon is that we are not limited to Elastic, we can use any tool we would like.
-Altough we like ELK, there are some other tools that can be used on specific areas such as Jupyter Notebooks or Google Colab for ML analytics, or Neo4j for relational analysis.
+Altough we love ELK, there are some other tools that can be used on specific areas such as Jupyter Notebooks or Google Colab for ML analytics, or Neo4j for graph analysis.

 On the near future, we would like to integrate Loki/Grafana.
 Logstash already has a [Loki output plugin](https://grafana.com/docs/loki/latest/clients/logstash/), so it should not be very diffult to start testing it.
+We want to explore other visualization and alerting options.

 ```mermaid
 graph LR;